Recovery Coaching Suggestions: 13 Tips to Travel Safe and Sober with Your Recovery Riding Shotgun.

 7- Stay away from certain people and places.

-Remember just because you are away from familiar territory doesn’t mean it is okay to be in places where people are drinking and drugging.
-If you are not with sober supportive people, you should shy away from dance clubs, night clubs, or old places you used to frequent when you were actively using.
+Remember, just because you are away from familiar territory doesn’t mean it is okay to be in places where people are drinking and drugging.
+If you are not with sober, supportive people, you should shy away from dance clubs, night clubs, or old places you used to frequent when you were actively using.
 A trigger is a trigger.
 A place, specific part of town, bar, or restaurant can be enough to trigger old emotions or uncomfortable situations.
-Steer clear of these types of places while on your business or personal trip.
+Steer clear of these types of sites while on your business or personal trip.

 8- Leave business gatherings early

 When the trip is business-related, remember that you don’t have to partake in happy hour or go to receptions and parties, but if you do, it’s okay to leave early.
 When you are at the social gathering for business, show up first, and leave early.
 It doesn’t matter if you are there for 5 minutes or two hours.
 You still get the same amount of credit.
 Be pleasant, say hello to those hosting the party, and wish them the best when you leave.
 It’s always a bonus, knowing you went before the alcohol started to get passed around.
 Plus, you never have to guess if you embarrassed yourself the next morning.

 9 – Prepare for emotional family visits